Leopodina/html-beginner/README.md

 the third year student at st joseph college of engineering and technology

-i believe in working hard and  being unique are tips that i always do:simple_smile:
+i believe in working hard and  being unique are tips that i always do:simple-smile:

 God makes things more easier:pray:

-@github/leonardk1 how do you see my update brother
+@github/leonardk1 how do you see my update brother:simple-smile: